Guidelines on fair dealing – board and senior management responsibilities for delivering fair dealing outcomes to customers (FSG-G04)

 • All advertisements for the FIs’ products and services should be clear, fair, balanced and not misleading.
 Advertisements should not give customers the impression that a service is completely free when there are other fees and charges involved.
 All fees and charges (including any subsequent changes) should be clearly disclosed and communicated.

-Outcomes 5: FIs handle customer complaints in an independent, effective and prompt manner
+In the fifth outcome, FIs handle customer complaints in an independent, effective and prompt manner.

 Key points: